-Matt also represents clients in federal and state appellate courts.
+Matt leads the firm’s Appellate Practice Group.
+He represents clients in federal and state appellate courts, with an emphasis on the United States Court of Appeals for the Sixth Circuit, the Supreme Court of Ohio, and the Ohio intermediate appellate courts.
+Matt is a fellow of the American Academy of Appellate Lawyers.
 He served as a law clerk to the Honorable David A. Nelson, United States Court of Appeals for the Sixth Circuit.
-He was the editor-in-chief of the third edition of the Sixth Circuit Practice Manual (LexisNexis 2006) and the author of its chapters on appellate jurisdiction, stays pending appeal, and briefing requirements.
-He was also a co-author of Kentucky Appellate Practice (Thompson/West 2006) with his colleagues Sheryl Snyder and Griffin Terry Sumner.
+He was the editor-in-chief of the third edition of the Sixth Circuit Practice Manual (LexisNexis 2006) and the author of several of its chapters.
+He was also a co-author of Kentucky Appellate Practice (Thompson/West 2006).

 Harvard Law School, J.D., 1995, cum laude